Zamavundla/ZAMDUZ120_FTC2301_NWABISA_ZamavundlaDuze_DWA/DWA_18_FinalCapstoneProject/README.md

 ## User Stories

-Your goal is to meet the requirements of the following user stories, creating a fully functional podcast app:
+The goal is to meet the requirements of the following user stories, creating a fully functional podcast app:

 1. The app is deployed to a custom Netlify URL.
 2. All views display correctly on "iPhone SE" or other devices.